How to negotiate a CPA starting salary

 A CPA salary depends on the size of the firm, and your geographic location.
 If you have specific skills that are in high demand, your CPA starting salary may be higher than other accountants entering the workforce.

-Take note of employment trends: International staffing agency Robert Half’s 2020 Salary Guide dives into trends in accounting hiring and employment.
-When you think about how to negotiate a higher salary, these trends can be helpful.
-Some insights:
+International staffing agency Robert Half’s 2020 Salary Guide dives into trends in accounting hiring and employment.
+When you think about how to negotiate a higher CPA starting salary, these trends can be helpful.

 Employers also value communication skills, both written and verbal.
 Technology allows firms to gather and process information quickly.
 Accounting information must be communicated clearly, so that managers can make informed decisions.